VISA APPLICATIONSinformation centre

 The requirements are as follows:

-How to Extend Your B1 Visa
+Extending Your B1 Visa

-If you’re already in the U.S. on a valid non-immigrant visa, you can change to a different visa class by submitting Form I-129.
+If you’re already in the US on a valid non-immigrant visa, you can change to a different visa class by submitting Form I-129.
 Just make sure to include evidence that shows you’re eligible for the new visa category.

 How long does it take to get a B1 Business Visa?